GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Anisconai.md

 **Unarmed Attacks**;

- • Ghastly Touch: Any part of the anisconai which comes in contact with another creature inflicts a psychic.
+ • Ghastly Touch: Any part of the anisconai which comes in contact with another creature inflicts a psychic attack.
 It can reach out to a foe within 1 yard this way.

 ---------------------